Asset allocation models

 Further reading

-If you want to learn more about selecting an investment mix, explore our Develop an investment strategy section.
+If you want to learn more about selecting an investment mix, explore our What is asset allocation section.
 You’ll find a series of articles that explain asset classes and mutual fund types, different kinds of risk, how time should influence your investment choices, and much more.